Is selling to corporates right for you and your business?

 There’s a myth that selling your services into corporates is a magic bullet that’ll turn your business around.

-BUT there are loads of people doing really well at it!
+BUT there are lots of advantages to selling your services to corporates and many people doing really well at it.

 So what’s their secret?
 Is there a type of person who’ll naturally do better at selling to corporates than others?